david-a-siegel/MPRAudit/README.md

 ## Code
 MPRAudit uses basic functionality from common python packages: pandas, numpy, and scipy.

-MPRAudit functions are given in MPRAudit/MPRAudit_Functions.py
+MPRAudit functions are given in MPRAudit/MPRAudit_Functions.py.
+To make sure MPRAudit runs properly, make sure MPRAudit_Functions.py and MPRAudit.py are in the same folder.

 MPRAudit can be run as: